Grant Awarded to School of Education

 Adelphi University Ruth S. Ammon School of Education

 The Adelphi University Ruth S. Ammon School of Education is a scholarly community committed to providing educational opportunities for professional growth at the Bachelor’s, Master’s, and Doctoral levels by creating authentic academic and field experiences, cultivating respect for the diverse populations served, embracing ethical practices, and preparing students to become reflective change agents through research, collaboration, and leadership.
 The School’s innovative curriculum is built upon the core values of scholarship, reflective practice, social justice, inclusive community, wellness, and creativity and the arts.
-Visit the Ruth S. Ammon School of Education website for information on our education programs and faculty.

 For further information, please contact: